suwakei/logo/README.md

 # logo

-This repo is a storage of logo of suwakei's project
+This repository is a storage of assets of suwakei's project